 The image shows the west-facing pediment of the east gopura built on the perimeter of the middle enclosure of the Banteay Srei Temple, which is located 16 miles northeast of Siem Reap, Cambodia.

-The bas-relief depicts Gaja Lakshmi – one of the eight avatars of Lakshmi – sitting on a lotus flower flanked by two gajas (elephants in Sanskrit) showering her with water and food) and riding Uluka the Owl.
+The bas-relief depicts Gaja Lakshmi – one of the eight avatars of Lakshmi – sitting on a lotus flower flanked by two gajas (elephants in Sanskrit) performing abhisheka (showering with water and food) and riding Uluka the Owl.
 Uluka is often associated with Lakshmi, but not always as her vahana (vehicle).

-Copyright © 2017-2018 Lawrence Rodrigues.
+Copyright © 2017 – 2019 Lawrence Rodrigues.
 All rights reserved.